Date of Award:

 The purpose of this study was to evaluate a six week nutrition program in terms of its effect on nutrition knowledge and its effect on food practices and attitudes.
 A survey of the dietary food intake was also made.
 Fifth grade students in Granite School District, Salt Lake City, Utah, were the participants.
 A pretest and a postest were used to determine the effect of the program.
 The tests showed that cognitive knowledge increased in many areas, attitudes became more positive and there was little improvement in dietary intake.
 Dietary intake was low in fruits, vegetables and milk but adequate in meat.

 Sorensen, Nancy Brubaker, "The Effect of a Nutrition Program on Knowledge of Nutrition and Nutrition Attitudes and Practices of Fifth Grade Students in Granite School District" (1976).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 3222.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .